ryanhellyer/comicjet/README.md

 		ask for translators English -> German for other comics ask Gaia authors for permission to translate their comics

+co-up
+	Remove tutorial button and icon
+	On clicking "Start learning" go to tutorial
+		Or, on clicking comic go to tutorial
+	Red tutorial text should be above tutorial
+	"Go to tutorial" button should be gone.

+Nina and F
+	Tutorial - remove all buttons
+		Giant text, with bare instructions
+			Below is the comic
+	Remove comics on first page
+		Show background image with person reading tablet
+		On click "Get started" (changed from begin learning), start tutorial Center the arrows on the screen, rather than centered on image Home page
+		Maybe move comic title above image
+		Maybe make thumbnails less tall
+	Make comics skinnier at desktop

+Annika,
+	Title in comics should be smaller
+	Logo is shit
+	Get started button is diffidence shape
+	Next prev buttons word positioning in comparison to title Title and page 9/93 should be on same line.
+Don't center on middle.

 Translate:
 	'de' => 'And another other German text goes here', 'de' => 'Some German text goes here',